kaoslabsinc/django-building-blocks/README.md

 ```

 Notice how we have composed each element in the admin using a concept called Admin Blocks.
 Each of the abstract classes
-in this library, have an associated Admin Block class, that enables you to define admin for their inheritos in an
+in this library, have an associated Admin Block class, that enables you to define admin for their inheritors in a
 standard way.
 For example in the case of `Publishable`, you would probably like to show the publication status and date
-in the `list_display`.
+in `list_display`.
 Instead of having to remember to include both fields in all your admins, you can just include the
-Admin Block in the way showed and have the fields show up in the list table for all the inheritors of `Publishable`.
+Admin Block in the way showed above and have the fields show up in the list table for all the inheritors
+of `Publishable`.

 ## Details and classes provided